 Now, you should be careful about not directly releasing the updated version to the public.
 Use the command edits.track : update to assign the update bundle to a track.
 Then make the edits on the draft and download the generated APK from the bundle you uploaded.
 The steps are prompted in the API for the same.

 Now process the APK, and if you wish any changes, repeat step one.
 After you are done, roll out the final release using edits.tracks: an update.

-With us so far?
-If reading all this seems boring, you can also watch this very helpful video for a brief guide to Google play console for an app marketer!
+If reading all this seems too technical, you can also watch this very helpful video for a guide to the Google Play Console for an app marketer.

-Now that you have learned about the various steps involved in releasing, updating, and optimizing an app through the Google play console, what are your thoughts about the tool?
-It is an easy-to-use and highly intuitive tool that can help developers and app marketers improve an app’s performance on the Google play store app.
+Now that you’ve learned about the steps involved in releasing, updating, and optimizing an app through this Google Play Console guide, you’d see that it is an easy-to-use and highly intuitive tool that can help developers and app marketers improve an app’s performance.
 Multiple KPIs and statistics are useful in understanding the app’s performance.
 You can easily roll out updates through easy commands and ensure that your app is up to date with what the audience requires.

 So, for all the app developers and marketers, the Google Play Developer Console is a critical tool.